ZnPdCo/rating-system/README.md

 pip install -r requirements.txt
 ```

+## Deployment

+**Note:** If you wish to deploy this system, please write the `verify_account` function within `src/auth/verify.py` yourself to implement user verification for your custom Online Judge (OJ).
+You need to make this function crawl the user profile (or other relevant information) from the OJ and check if the profile starts with the prefix `Rating-System-verify`.
+If it does, return `True`; otherwise, return `False`.

 Start the development server by running the following command in the terminal:

 ```
 cd src
 flask run
 ```

+## Development

 We use Prettier and Black to format the code.
 Run the following command to format the code: